The Mirror (1999 film): Plot

 The film is divided into five unrelated segments with the mirror on an antique dressing table serving as the plot device.

 The first segment is set in a brothel in 16th-century China.
 A courtesan is murdered and her blood spills onto the mirror on her dressing table.

 The second segment is set in Shanghai in 1922.
-Mary, an heiress to a large mansion, receives an antique dressing table as a birthday gift.
+Mary, the wheelchair-bound heiress to a large mansion, receives an antique dressing table as a birthday gift.
 She notices that there is something strange about the mirror and starts receiving eerie phone calls reminding her about her dark secrets in the past.
 She had an affair with a professor who already had a family.
 In order to silence him and take over his mansion, she poisoned him to death.
 One night, her two servants confront her, tell her that they are actually the professor's daughters, and avenge their father.

 The third segment is set in Singapore in 1988 during the Ghost Festival.
-James, a lawyer, has a one-night stand with Lora and tries to get away in the morning but her burly Teochew-speaking brother Roman, stops him and forces him to marry Lora.
+James, a lawyer, has a one-night stand with Lora and tries to get away in the morning but her burly, Teochew-speaking brother Roman stops him and forces him to marry Lora.
 Lora moves into James's house and brings along an antique dressing table that she inherited from her deceased parents.
 One day, a woman approaches James and offers him a million dollars to defend her son, who has been accused of raping a lady and murdering her boyfriend.
 Overcome by greed, James ignores his conscience, defends the accused in court, and wins the case.
 James gets into a car accident later and his face is injured so badly that he has to undergo reconstructive surgery.
 When the bandages are removed, James is horrified to see that he now looks exactly like the rape victim's deceased boyfriend.